 - If your child was born under the above circumstances, he or she may be eligible for registration.
 In certain cases when the U.S. citizen parent of a child born abroad does not satisfy the physical presence requirement to transmit citizenship, the child may benefit from the Child Citizenship Act of 2000.
 This law expedites U.S. citizenship for non-citizen children of Americans when they come to the United States with immigrant visas.

 HOW DO I FILE A REPORT OF BIRTH?

 To file a Report of Birth, the child must have been born less than eighteen years from the reporting date and submit completed form DS-2029.

-Come to the Embassy during American Citizen Services hours, Monday through Thursday 1:00 PM to 4:00 PM or Fridays, 7:30AM to 10:30AM.
-No prior appointment is needed.
+Come to the Embassy during American Citizen Services hours, Monday through Thursday 1:00 PM to 4:00 PM.

 The day of the interview, the following documents should be provided in original: